 - A 1-hour fire rated hoarding with Class '0' surface spread of flame is to be installed to all shopfronts. - This must incorporate an FD60 escape door with vision panels (covered during the day but visible at night).
-This door is only to be used in emergencies and not as main site entrance. - The hoarding is to be full a graphic wrap representing the brand in either an illustrative or lifestyle graphic. - Hoarding is not to project more than 1 metre from the shopfront line, taking care not to block any neighbouring unit visibility lines and avoiding damage to the Landlord's finishes. - The height of the hoarding should relate to shopfront sizes. - There should be limited fixing of the hoarding to the Landlord's surface and this should be agreed with the landlord.
+This door is only to be used in emergencies and not as main site entrance. - The hoarding is to be full a graphic wrap representing the brand in either an illustrative or lifestyle graphic. - Hoarding is not to project more than 1 metre from the shopfront line, taking care not to block any neighbouring unit visibility lines and avoiding damage to the Landlord's finishes. - There should be limited fixing of the hoarding to the Landlord's surface and this should be agreed with the landlord.